What is eftpos?

 When will eftpos be available Online and on Mobile?

 As Australians change the way they shop and pay, eftpos is evolving its technology to meet their needs.
-As such, we are committed to the development of new eftpos payment products on new technology platforms such as Contactless, Online and Mobile.
-We expect to begin offering eftpos Mobile solutions early in 2017, with eftpos Online to follow in the near future.
+As such, we are committed to the development of new eftpos payment products on new technology platforms such as eftpos Tap & Pay, Online and Mobile. eftpos has launched eftpos Mobile Tap & Pay on Apple Pay and Google Pay.
+Online to follow in the near future.